kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

     ```
     kubectl patch secret/secret-to-be-deleted -p '{"metadata":{"finalizers":[]}}' --type=merge
     ```
-2. add `secret.kubernetes.io/disable-protection: "yes"` annotation to opt-out this feature per secret
+2. add `secret.kubernetes.io/skip-secret-protection: "yes"` annotation to opt-out this feature per secret

-Annotation will more user friendly than directly deleting finalizer.
+Annotation will be more user friendly than directly deleting finalizer.
 However, it can't be used in the case that this feature is once enabled and disabled later by deleting the controller.
-For this case, it may be needed to provide a script to delete the finalizer on all the secret.
+For this case, it may be needed to provide a script to delete the finalizer on all the secrets.

 ### Test Plan